MobileLegendsC/api-mobilelegends/README.md

 # Note

- 1. Thank you for supporting us and the API, the beta version of the API
+ 1. Thank you for supporting us and the API, the beta version of the API is now open-source.
  2. Join our discord server for further information:  [https://discord.gg/vn3y6MCJVA](https://discord.gg/vn3y6MCJVA).

 # Maintainer